Last updated: September 13, 2020

 the access plate is for cleaning the tank.

-It is fitted to the suction line inlet.
-It provides the filtered fluid to the pump.
-It normally contains some filtering screens (for particular size particles) which filter the contaminants before it goes to the pump.
-It is replaced from time to time to ensure no blockage and reduced flow.
+The strainer is placed in the suction line of the pump.
+This provides filtered hydraulic fluid to the pump.
+It typically has some filtering screens (for particles of a particular size) that filters the contaminants before going to the pump.
+This is periodically replaced to ensure uninterrupted flow.

 This is the opening for equalization of air pressure when fluid level changes.
 A filter for a breather protects the fluid from dirt.
 It is important to understand that too small a breather cap or choked filter will cause a vacuum in the oil tank and cause cavitations in the pumps.
 So, it needs extra care.

 Oil level gauge:

 In a hydraulic tank, an oil level gauge shows the level of oil. commonly there are two lines in gauge. one for a high level and one for a low level.

 The filler is for top-up the hydraulic oil.